OCA/server-tools/keychain/README.rst

 In this example, an account is randomly picked.
 Usually this is set according to rules specific for each client.

+You have to restrict user access of your methods with suspend_security().

 Warning: _init_data and _validate_data should be prefixed with your namespace !
 Choose python naming function compatible name.